Hard Money Loans for Mixed-Use Properties in Greater Boston in Boston, MA

 What defines a mixed-use property for financing purposes?

-How do you underwrite mixed-use properties differently than single-use buildings?
+How do you underwrite mixed-use properties?

 What loan terms are available for mixed-use property acquisitions?